arpansahu/clock_work/README.md

 * Configure another Jenkins project from jenkins ui located at https://jenkins.arpansahu.me

-Make sure to use Pipeline project and name it whatever you want I have named it as {project_name}_build
+Make sure to use Pipeline project and name it whatever you want I have named it as clock_work_build

 ![Jenkins Build Pipeline Configuration](/Jenkins-build.png)